Giacomo Leopardi: The first canti (1818)

 All'Italia and Sopra il monumento di Dante marked the beginning of the series of major works.
-In the two canti, the concept of "excessive" or "over-civilization" which is deleterious for life and beauty first makes it appearance.
+In the two canti, the concept of "excessive" or "over-civilization" which is deleterious for life and beauty first makes its appearance.
 In the poem All'Italia, Leopardi laments the fallen at the Battle of Thermopylae (480 BC, fought between the Greeks under Leonidas and the Persians under Xerxes), and evokes the greatness of the past.
-In the second canto, he turns to Dante and asks from him pity for the pathetic state of his fatherland.
+In the second canto, he turns to Dante and asks him for pity for the pathetic state of his fatherland.
 In the great canti which follow (forty-one, including fragments), there is a gradual abandonment of the reminiscences, of literary allusions and of conventionalisms.

-In 1819, the poet attempted to escape from his oppressive domestic situation, travelling to Rome.
+In 1819, the poet attempted to escape from his oppressive domestic situation, by travelling to Rome.
 But he was caught by his father.
 In this period, his personal pessimism evolves into the peculiar philosophical pessimism of Leopardi.
 Le Rimembranze and L'appressamento della morte also belong to this early period of the art of Leopardi.

 The Idilli (1819–1821)

 The six Idilli ("Idylls"), namely Il sogno ("The dream"), L'Infinito ("The Infinite"), La sera del dì di festa ("The evening of the feast day"), Alla Luna ("To the Moon"), La vita solitaria ("The solitary life") and Lo spavento notturno ("Night-time terror"), followed hard upon the first canti.
 Il sogno is still Petrarchesque, while the others which followed are the fruit of a more mature and independent art.
 Leopardi establishes with nature a sort of accord which attenuates the pain and discomfort.

-In all of the idylls, the initial sparks, offered by memory or by the sweetness of nature, transmute their colors into the intuition of universal pain, of the transience of things, of the oppressive weight of eternity, of the inexorable passing of time, of the blind power of nature.
+In all of the idylls, the initial sparks, offered by memory or by the sweetness of nature, transmute their colours into the intuition of universal pain, of the transience of things, of the oppressive weight of eternity, of the inexorable passing of time, of the blind power of nature.